hongtao021022/hongtao021022.github.io/_publications/NFT Popularity -- Digital Artwork and Baudrillard's Theory of Consumption Alienation.md

 collection: publications
 category: conferences
 permalink: /publication/NFT Popularity -- Digital Artwork and Baudrillard's Theory of Consumption Alienation
-excerpt: '研究内容为NFT与消费异化现象，并在本次会议以独立一作身份发表论文'
+excerpt: 'Pubished at 11-03-2022 <br/> - The 6th International Conference on Economic Management and Green Development (ICEMGD 2022) - <br/> - The research content is about NFTs and the phenomenon of consumption alienation, which is my contemplation on political philosophy concepts such as consumption alienation.
+The paper was published with me as the sole author.'

 date: 2022-03-11
-venue: 'The 6th International Conference on Economic Management and Green Development'
+venue: 'The 6th International Conference on Economic Management and Green Development (ICEMGD 2022)'
 ---

 [See the paper here](../files/NFT Popularity -- Digital Artwork and Baudrillard's Theory.pdf).